Call for Privacy on German Unity Day

 People living in the GDR know what it was like to be monitored 24/7, to say only what is appropriate.
-They remember the feeling of desperation all too-well when you disagree with the system, but can't say a word for fear of negative consequences for you and your family.
+They remember the feeling of sheer desperation when you disagree with the system, but can't say a word out of fear of negative consequences for you and your family.

 Can you imagine how it feels like when you can't criticize your government no matter how unfair they rule?

 Many of us living in modern democracies that value freedom of speech never had such an experience.
 We simply can't imagine what it is like to live in an oppressive system without freedom of speech.

 Can you imagine how it is like when you can't criticize the ruling class even though they obviously privilege their fellow party members while discriminating everybody else?
 Can you imagine how it feels like to watch curageous friends being denied any chance of promotion at work just because they criticize obvious discrimination?
 Can you imagine how it feels like to join this exact same party when you grow older only to be allowed to go to University or to be promoted, to sell your soul to it because this is the only way you are able to realize your personal dreams, at least in parts?

 If you want to know how it feels like to live in a surveillance state, you need to talk to people who did.
 You have to picture yourself living in a society where obviously a lot is going wrong, but no one is allowed to speak up about this.

 You have to picture yourself submitting to the ruling class completely, possibly becoming one of them despite of your own feelings and thoughts.
 Only then you can get a hint how it must feel like to be monitored and self-censored constantly.